 and health care are paradoxically related.
 For much of our history, we have falsely equated the health "of our communities" with the delivery of health care "to the community."
 The premise of this mindset is that if we only delivered "more" health

 care — or similarly, better access to it — then our communities would be "more" healthy.
 If only we looked harder under the lamppost, we might find our keys.
 Unfortunately, most evidence does not support this cause and effect.

 DETERMINING IMPACT ON HEALTH WHERE IT MATTERS

-Co-operation and Development countries, which, of course, translates to more and younger deaths.5, 6 This burden is not equally distributed in our society, with the poor and vulnerable much more likely to fall in these categories.
+for Economic Co-operation and Development countries, which, of course, translates to more and younger deaths.5, 6 This burden is not equally distributed in our society, with the poor and vulnerable much more likely to fall in these

 FACTORS OUTSIDE OUR HOSPITAL WALLS

-describe their causes.
+model to describe their causes.
 Health care delivery became increasingly focused on the "proximate causes" for disease, such as poor diet, lack of exercise, smoking and others.
-But what has not changed is that there are populations with higher risk for the
+But what has not changed is that there are populations with higher